aramisgithub/questpresentation/document.md

 ## Odyssey

-- He does not want to leave his family and sail to Troy; he knows it will be a long trip.
+- He does not want to leave his family and sail to Troy

+- Knows it will be a long trip

 ## Comparison